Construction Skills

 Handling and Storing Components (Theory)

-Introduction to basic concreting Introduction to basic brickwork – small wall including one return Wall tiling (continuation on from basic tiling) Introduction to basic wall papering – lining paper Carpentry project – Shelf wall unit, ASDAN Module 3 – Carpentry and Joinery (Theory)
+Introduction to basic concreting -mixing concrete and mortar by hand to make a small base Introduction to basic brickwork – Pyramid / small wall including one return Wall tiling (continuation on from basic table tiling) Introduction to basic wall papering – lining paper Carpentry project – Shelf wall unit, ASDAN Module 3 – Carpentry and Joinery (Theory)

 |